 Projects

-These systems represent an evolving investigation into computation - from structured arithmetic machinery to stored-program architectures and adaptive hardware models.
-Each project explores how organization, control, and feedback shape increasingly complex behavior.
+These systems represent an evolving investigation into computation - from arithmetic machinery and symbolic translation to adaptive systems and topology-driven execution.

 Computing Machinery from Scratch

-A 4-bit arithmetic system built to explore feedback-driven computation.
-The machine implements repeated operations, correction logic, and convergence detection using discrete structural design.
+A 4-bit arithmetic system built to explore feedback-driven computation through discrete structural design.

 This project marked the beginning of a systematic attempt to understand computation through construction.

-The focus shifted from individual operations to structured control.
+The focus gradually shifted from isolated arithmetic toward organized computational control.

 Repository →